 - Create categories by bringing several codes together. - Go through all the codes created in the previous steps. - You can create new codes by combining two or more codes.
-You don't have to use all the codes that you created in the previous steps. - In fact, many of these codes can now be dropped. - Create themes. - · Be unbiased, and open-minded - · Conceptualise your data.
+You don't have to use all the codes that you created in the previous steps. - In fact, many of these codes can now be dropped. - Keep the codes that you think are important and group them together in the way that you want. - Create themes. - Be unbiased, and open-minded - Conceptualise your data.